-Home > Current Students > Kobe-Regents Center for Global Education > Kobe College
+Home > Current Students > ISSSS > Kobe College

 ||In 1873, two American missionaries, including a Rockford Female Seminary graduate named Julia Dudley, and another Rockford area woman, Eliza Talcott, founded a Christian school for girls in Kobe City, Japan.
 The school later became Kobe College, a Christian four-year liberal arts college for women.
 In 1933 the college relocated to its present campus in Nishinomiya City, midway between Kobe and Osaka.|

-Since 1922, Rockford College and Kobe College have maintained an active sister college relationship and student exchange program.
+Since 1922, Rockford University and Kobe College have maintained an active sister college-university relationship and student exchange program.

-Qualifiying Kobe College juniors are awarded scholarships to study for two years at Rockford College.
-Similarly, Rockford College women students with Japanese language skills may also apply to study at Kobe.
+Qualifiying Kobe College juniors are awarded scholarships to study for two years at Rockford University.
+Similarly, Rockford University women students with Japanese language skills may also apply to study at Kobe.

 Interested women students should contact us for more information at: